 - BSD License 2.0 (3-clause, New or Revised)

-When you change the source code, one requirement of OSS is the inclusion of what you changed as well as your methods.
+When you change the source code, OSS requires the inclusion of what you altered as well as your methods.
 The software created after code modifications may or may not be made available for free.

-While cost is a driving factor, OSS has several additional benefits:
+While its lack of cost is a key advantage, OSS has several additional benefits:

-- High-quality results when the source code is passed around, tested and fixed.
+- Its quality can be easily and greatly improved when its source code is passed around, tested, and fixed.

-- It is a valuable learning opportunity for programmers.
-They can learn and apply skills to the most popular programs available today.
+- It offers a valuable learning opportunity for programmers.
+They can apply skills to the most popular programs available today.

-- Many consider open-source software more secure than proprietary software because bugs are identified and fixed quickly.
+- It can be more secure than proprietary software because bugs are identified and fixed quickly.

-- Since open-source software is in the public domain, there is little chance it can become unavailable.
-This is important for long-term projects that rely on these tools for the duration of the project.
+- Since it is in the public domain, and constantly subject to updates, there is little chance it can become unavailable or quickly outmoded—an important plus for long-term projects.

 Open-source technologies helped establish much of the internet.
-Furthermore, many of the programs you and I use every day are based on open-source technologies.
-For example, Android OS and Apple’s OS X are based on the kernel and Unix/BSD open-source technologies, respectively.
+Furthermore, many of the programs in use every day are based on open-source technologies.
+Cases in point: Android OS and Apple’s OS X are based on the kernel and Unix/BSD open-source technologies, respectively.